MannyASM/MacroTable_TR_to_PrintCh/README.md

 # MacroTable_TR_to_PrintCh
-A working HLASM model showing how to convert from hex into character for display purposes.
+A working HLASM model showing how to convert hex data into character format for display purposes.
-1. Uses HEXTBL macro to define a 256-byte table.
+1. Uses HEXTBL macro to define a 256-byte table (fixed content, no conditional asembler).
 2. MVZ and MVN instructions allow each input byte to be separated into hi order and low order bits.
 3. The TR instruction uses the table defined by HEXTBL to obtain a char representation.

 Source:  Carmine Cannatello - "Advanced Assembler Language and MVS Interfaces" ISBN 0-471-50435-1

-Modules
+MODULES

 ASMT13.JCL
 ----------
 Uses IBM proc HLASMCLG to assemble, link and execute the source program.

 HEXTBL.MACRO
 ------------
-Contains a translation table used with the TR instruction.
+Contains the translation table used with the TR instruction.

 PGM13_JOB_OUTPUT.TXT
 --------------------
 SDSF job output from ASMT13.
 Job was executed in a z/OS 2.04 environment.

 For display purposes, WTO was utilized to display contents of CHARLIST (as output string).